Training the athlete. Nurturing the artist.

 For monthly tuition rates, please visit our online store.

-Semester tuition is calculated by multiplying the monthly rate by 5 and subtracting 15%.
+Semester tuition is calculated by multiplying the monthly rate by the number of months in the semester and subtracting 15%.

 Sibling Discount: We offer a sibling discount of 10%.
 Please note, this discount cannot be combined with the semester discount.

 There is a registration fee of $25 for all new students, except Toddler Dance & Play.